fluxxcode/egui-file-dialog/README.md

 If one of the above feature is activated, the data should be saved by the application.
 Otherwise, frustrating situations could arise for the user and the features would not offer much added value.

 All data that needs to be stored permanently is contained in the `FileDialogStorage` struct.
 This struct can be accessed using `FileDialog::storage` or `FileDialog::storage_mut` to save or load the persistent data. \
-By default the feature `persistence` is enabled, which implements `serde::Serialize` and `serde::Deserialize` for the objects to be saved.
+By default the feature `serde` is enabled, which implements `serde::Serialize` and `serde::Deserialize` for the objects to be saved.
 However, the objects can also be accessed without the feature enabled.

 The following example shows how the data can be saved with [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) and the persistence feature enabled. \
 Checkout `examples/persistence` for the full example.